 Other Issues to Be Aware Of

-In addition to post spaying surgery complications, it is important to discuss complications that could happen during the surgery itself.
+In addition to post-spaying surgery complications, it is important to discuss complications that could happen during the surgery itself.

 One possible complication during the surgery is that your female dog has a bad reaction to the anesthesia.
 However, there are tests that your veterinarian can do to ensure that she will not have a bad reaction to this.
-If you are worried about the possibility of a negative reaction, or if you know that your dog has had a reaction to anesthesia in the past, it's important to talk to your vet prior to the start of the surgery.
+If you are worried about the possibility of a negative reaction, or if you know that your dog has had a reaction to anesthesia in the past, it's important to talk to your vet before the start of the surgery.

 Keep in mind that a spay surgery is a major procedure for your dog.
 Once the surgery is complete and your canine is back home, it is crucial to keep her calm, clean, and comfortable.
 You do not want to allow your pet to become overly excited or exert themselves.
-Follow the vet's advice for aftercare to ensure that your dog is comfortable and has the greatest chance of avoiding the possible and dangerous complications.
+Follow the vet's advice for aftercare to ensure that your dog is comfortable and has the greatest chance of avoiding possible and dangerous complications.

 After the spay surgery, your veterinarian may suggest pain medication and/or antibiotics.
 Pain medication and antibiotics will likely decrease the potential for some of the aforementioned spay surgery complications.
 To make sure your pup gets the most of their pain medication and antibiotics, make sure to follow the dosage recommendations carefully.

 The animal may also show signs of post-surgery complication through vomiting, having loose stools, panting excessively, or experiencing breathing problems.
-If you suspect that your female dog is having a complication from their spay surgery, get her back to the veterinarian as soon as possible to prevent any further damage or worse issues.
+If you suspect that your female dog has a complication from their spay surgery, get her back to the veterinarian as soon as possible to prevent any further damage or worse issues.